jnfran92/tensorDCT/test_libs/README.md

 	g++ ... -L/usr/lib -llapack -lblas

-If there is a problem with libraries(ex: libgfortran..), search it using `locate` and add to Makefile using `"-L"`.
+If there is a problem with shared libraries(ex: libgfortran..), see [this](https://www.cprogramming.com/tutorial/shared-libraries-linux-gcc.html).

 ## Reference